vaclisinc/jyCanvas/README.md

 5. Use the undo/redo buttons to correct mistakes
 6. Upload images or add text as needed
 7. When finished, download your artwork

+## Demo

+For a more high quality walkthrough of jyCanvas features, check out our [YouTube demo video](https://www.youtube.com/watch?v=Z0ijTxW7lBY).

 ## Known Issues